 There are few things more uncomfortable than being bloated.
-In my experience, it can make even my favorite pair of jeans feel unflattering, and the thought of putting on a bikini when you feel like your stomach might burst is, ahem, cringe-worthy.
-Sadly, fun get-togethers can create a perfect storm for this kind of discomfort; skin-baring clothing and bathing suits are the uniform while constant socializing means more cocktails and feasting on loads of rich appetizers.
-Rather than limiting our indulgences, we'd rather find a bloating cure that actually works?
+It can make even a favorite pair of jeans feel unflattering, and the thought of putting on a bikini when you feel like your stomach might burst is, ahem, cringe-worthy.
+Sadly, fun get-togethers can create a perfect storm for this kind of discomfort; convivial socializing means downing more cocktails and feasting on loads of rich appetizers.
+Rather than limiting these indulgences, is there a cure for stomach bloating that actually works?
 According to MindBodyGreen's network of functional medicine doctors, these three things will help ease belly bloat so you can feel comfortable in your own skin.

 "The number one food that eliminates bloat is a digestive aid—ginger.
 Ginger has many healing properties.
 Among them, it reduces inflammation and promotes intestinal motility.
 By promoting peristalsis (the rhythmic contractions of the intestines), it helps to eliminate bloat.
 Ginger tea or ginger kombucha after a meal makes for a perfect digestive." — Vincent Pedre, MD, and author of Happy Gut